mandiant/capa/README.md

 # example

-In the above sample output, we ran capa against an unknown binary (`suspicious.exe`), and the tool reported that the program can decode data via XOR and Base64, send HTTP requests, install a service, and spawn a new process.
+In the above sample output, we ran capa against an unknown binary (`suspicious.exe`), and the tool reported that the program can send HTTP requests, decode data via XOR and Base64, install services, and spawn new processes.
-Taken together, this makes us think that `suspicious.exe` could be a backdoor.
+Taken together, this makes us think that `suspicious.exe` could be a persistent backdoor.
 Therefore, our next analysis step might be to run `suspicious.exe` in a sandbox and try to recover the command and control server.

 By passing the `-vv` flag (for very verbose), capa reports exactly where it found evidence of these capabilities.